Mohammed-Farhaan-N/DevOps-Infra-Setup/README.md

-* This toolkit will reduce the setup time in all installation and configuration
+* This will reduce the setup time in all installation and configuration

 * This is in the development process